HopeWiddows/HopeWiddows.github.io/README.md

 ## Functionality and Features:

 I set out to design this website to express both my personality and professional skillset.
+As I am a student developer, my professional experience and skillset will be updated as I continue along.

 I wanted to create a functional, and accessible website, with a bit of whimsy, but not too much clutter.